| | | Process Improvement:

 production rates, extend equipment life, and virtually eliminate downtime

+for heat exchanger cleaning.
 Quantification of the savings opportunity is a key first

 step towards achieving your plant's full potential.
 Often this is not